terales/blackbird-docs/src/content/docs/apps/Microsoft 365 Email (Outlook).mdx

 - **On email created** is triggered when a new email is created in specified mail folder.
 - **On email updated** is triggered when an email is updated in specified mail folder.
-- **On email received** is triggered when a new email is received in inbox folder.
+- **On emails received** is triggered when a new emails are received in inbox folder.
-- **On email with files attached received** is triggered when an email with file attachments is received in inbox folder.
+- **On emails with files attached received** is triggered when emails with file attachments are received in inbox folder.

 ## Example